NWChen/global-urbanism/ch7.md

 - __Prostitution and labor migration__ are growing in importance as ways to make a living
 - __Illegal trafficking__ in women/children for the sex/labor industry is growing in importance as a way to generate profit
 - __Remittances__ sent by emigrants and organized exports of workers are important sources of revenue for developing governments

+## Alternative Survival Circuits
+- Less-developed countries are marked by high unemployment; poverty; bankruptcies of many firms; shrinking resources in the state to meet social needs.
+- __Trafficking__ involves the forced recruitment/transportation of people within/across states for _coerced_ work/service.
+    - Dominated by the sex market; labor market; illegal migration.
+- Sex trade is sometimes a development strategy in areas with high unemployment/poverty, with governments desperate for revenue/foreign exchange reserves
+    - Organized crime, cross-border ethnic networks, and growing transnationalization suggest likely further development of a global sex industry
+- __When local manufacturing and agriculture can no longer function as sources of employment/profits/government revenue__, what was once a marginal source of earnings, profits, and revenues becomes far more important.